This Day In Literary History

 A companion volume was also published - Anne Frank's Tales From The Secret Annex - a collection of short stories and an unfinished novel called Cady's Life, all written by Anne during her two years in hiding.

 It's a fascinating book that showcases her writing talent, which was considerable.
-But Anne's diary was her legacy, and it continues to inspire over 60 years after her death.
+But Anne's diary was her legacy, and it continues to inspire nearly 75 years after her death.

 The diary is a testament to the courage of an ordinary teenage girl trapped in extraordinary circumstances.
 It's also a testament to the evils of racism and fascism - one of the most important documents of the Holocaust.